 Your confidentiality is protected by law.
 I maintain the confidentiality of all knowledge and information concerning my clients.
 I will not tell anyone that you are my client.
 I may disclose information only when required by law or when authorized by those responsible for the client’s care.

-I am trained with the prestigious Milton H. Erickson Foundation, I am a Contemporary Shaman, a Reiki Master Teacher and I designs Thought-Feeling® practices as Feelfulness® techniques for both therapeutic purpose, peak performance or mastery.
+I am trained with The prestigious Milton H. Erickson Foundation, I am a Contemporary Shamanic Alchemy Instructor a Reiki Master Teacher and I designs Thought-Feeling® practices as Feelfulness® techniques for both therapeutic purpose, peak performance or mastery.

-If mindfulness is a state achieved by focusing your awareness on the present moment, calmly accepting your feelings, thoughts, and bodily sensations, I teach you how to achieve a higher state of Feelfulness® by choosing the thought-feelings® desired, generating that state and using it both as a therapeutic technique, peak performance or mastery.
+If mindfulness is a state achieved by focusing your awareness on the present moment, calmly accepting your feelings, thoughts, and bodily sensations, I teach you how to achieve a higher state of Feelfulness® Feel a Feeling by Choice ® by choosing the thought-feelings® desired, generating that state of being and using it both as a therapeutic technique, peak performance or mastery.

 Deliberately practicing chosen thought-feelings® on a regular basis provides a significant tangible shift in your state of being.